MicrosoftDocs/learn/learn-pr/azure/defender-iot-fine-tune-deployment/includes/2-describe-process-fine-tune.md

-Your sensor can now send data to Microsoft Defender for IoT, but you need to make some final checks to make sure that the system runs as it was originally planned.
+Your sensor can now send data to Microsoft Defender for IoT, but you need to make some final checks to ensure that the system runs as it was originally planned.
 You need to check that all the planned devices are correctly listed and that they're configured properly in the system.

 <!--You need to check that the devices listed match the ones listed in your network plan.
 Then check the settings of each device and ensure that they're configured properly.
 When Defender for IoT first receives data from each device it automatically defines their settings, sometimes these settings might be incorrect.
 You must check each device and in some cases you have to adjust and correct the settings. -->
 Once these checks are complete, you have a full and accurate list of devices that are set up correctly and can now securely process data.

 ## OT sensor deployment path